-Having successfully dealt with situations like this before and seen how projects have become deadlocked, I have the experience needed to investigate the reasons and have strategies that will get working relationships between all of the people involved back into a positive framework that will give support for the remainder of the project.
+Having successfully dealt with numerous situations like this before and seen how projects have become deadlocked, I have the experience needed to investigate the reasons and have strategies that will get working relationships between all of the people involved back into a positive framework that will give support for the remainder of the project.

 …Restoring Productivity To Struggling Relationships